Muszeb/ENQUIRE/README.md

 - The easiest way to generate a valid ENQUIRE input file is to generate a [PubMed query on the NCBI's website](https://pubmed.ncbi.nlm.nih.gov/).
 Use of MeSH terms and exclusion of review articles is recommended but not mandatory.
 Then, click on **Save**, choose **Selection: All results** and **Format: PMID**, and **Create file**:
 ![Exemplary PubMed Query with ENQUIRE-compliant Save options](https://github.com/Muszeb/ENQUIRE/blob/main/Example_Input_PubMed_Query.png)

 - Alternatively, we also offer a Python script to extract the PubMed identifiers of all papers cited in a reading of interest (e.g. a review paper of a particular topic).
-From the ENQUIRE folder, type on the command line:
+From the `ENQUIRE` folder and virtual environment, type on the command line:

 ```bash
 python code/efetch_references.py tag ref1 ref2 ref3 ...